future-wd/hugo-seo/README.md

 ### params.seo.image

-Provide a default image should a page not have use.
+Provide a default image should a page not have one.
 It can be a global resource (assets dir) or static file (static dir) path.

 #### params.seo.private